 While the Panasonic GH5s is an amazing camera with some monster video specs, it would have been nice if the buffer speeds were better.

-Because of the slow performance of the UHS-I memory cards, we recommend you stick with UHS-II cards for the Panasonic GH5s.
-Sony G UHS-II cards are the easiest to find and are all around the best cards you can buy for this camera.
+Due to the slow performance of UHS-I memory cards, we recommend you stick with UHS-II cards for the Panasonic GH5s.
+Sony G UHS-II cards are the easiest to find and are, all around, the best cards you can buy for this camera.
 However, Delkin V90 and Toshiba cards can sometimes be found at a better price and are also very fast.
 Fujifilm, Adata and Transcend also performed very well in-camera and are also recommended.

 With all due respect but I don’t know why pages like that are spreading such B.S. information.
 I own the GH5s and the highest capacity it can record are at 4k with 400Mbps.
 Emphasis on Mbps!
 That is not MB/s.
 400 Mbps = 50MB/s.
 So any UHS-II card with V60 (60MB/s continuous writing speed) will do the job.
 Don’t spread knowledge if you have none, I am sure many people have bought overpriced SDXC cards because of this article.